qcnotes/qcnotes.github.io/_posts/2024-09-13-Quantum-Operations.md

 layout: "post"
 title: "P5.
 Quantum Operations"
 ---
-We had looked at two transformations of quantum system so far in the previous blog post.
+We had looked at two quantum transformations of a system so far in the previous blog post.

 - Closed system unitary evolution that is reversible and preserves information.
 - Measurement that is non-reversible, probabilistic, and loses information in the process.